dib-lab/MQF/README.md

   * uint64_t key_bits: Number of bits in the hash values.
   * uint64_t tag_bits: Number of bits in tag value.
   * uint64_t fixed_counter_size: Fixed counter size. must be > 0.
-  * bool mem: Flag to create the filter on memeory.
+  * bool mem: Flag to create the filter on memory.
 IF false, mmap is used.
   * const char * path: In case of mmap.
 Path of the file used to pack the filter.
   * uint32_t seed: useless value.
 To be removed
 2. qf_destroy